Search

 • It can create a false impression of autonomy, as if each advisor were independent of their network, which is not the case.

 3.4.
-Almost exclusive use of networks
+Almost exclusive use on networks

 3.5.
-A contested practice?
+A controversial practice?

 4.1.
 For customers: transparency or confusion?